 Tax policies for cryptocurrency vary significantly across countries, often reflecting each nation’s approach to financial innovation, economic goals, and regulatory control.

-• The U.S. treats cryptocurrencies as property, meaning that every transaction, from buying a coffee to exchanging coins, maybe a taxable event with capital gains or losses.
+• The U.S. treats cryptocurrencies as property, meaning that every transaction, from buying a coffee to exchanging coins, may be a taxable event with capital gains or losses.

 • In Japan, crypto transactions are subject to income tax, with tax rates reaching up to 55% for high-income earners, making compliance burdensome for frequent traders.